USDAForestService/fs-open-forest-platform/README.md

 Due to security restrictions testing can't be done locally, you must use a server on cloud.gov.

-Note: we use `cookie-sessions` to with keys bound to the environment to allow for running in a clustered environment.
+Note: we use `cookie-sessions` with keys bound to the environment to allow for running in a clustered environment.

 #### Forest start and end dates

 Forest tree cutting start and end dates are saved in the database as a UTC DateTime object.
 When updating the start and end dates for the forest in the database, you must consider daylight savings, the forest timezone and calculate the offset.

-Forest dates on the frontend use the forest's timezone to calculate the correct date and time.
+Forest dates on the frontend assume the forest's timezone and do NOT specify the timezone.

 For local development, go to an [the changes season dates page to open a forest](http://localhost:4200/admin/christmas-trees/season-dates)